-Project

-Person responsible for pulling all the group pieces together
+Project Demands will all the misses together for the averall posicet a.
+Person to pull all the pieces together for the overall project b.

-a.
 Task-oriented pieces of the project

 Organizational Ingredient #4: Choosing one person to pull all the pieces together (2 of 4)